paulshamrat/ColabMDA/modeller/readme_modeller.md

 python -c "import modeller; print('Modeller OK, version', modeller.__version__)"
 ```

-This confirms that Modeller is installed and licensed correctly.
-You must use your own valid Modeller license key.
+This adds your license key to the Modeller configuration file (`config.py`) and confirms that Modeller is installed and licensed correctly.

 ### 4. Install Biopython